 It is important that surgery is done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food for 10 hours before surgery.
 Water can be left down for the pet.

 Will my pet have stitches?

 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
 Some surgeries, especially lump removals, do require skin stitches but is typically dependent on the size and location of the lump.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
-Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for, if this happens we recommend an e-collar, which is a cone that goes around the pet’s neck to protect them from getting at their incision.
-If there are skin sutures, these will need be removed 10 to 14 days after surgery.
-You will also need to limit your pet’s activity level for 5-7 days for most routine surgical procedures.
-No baths are allowed for the first 10 days after surgery.
+Most dogs and cats do not lick excessively or chew at the incision, but if that happens, we recommend an e-collar.

 Will my pet be in pain?

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don’t whine or cry, but you can be sure they feel it.
 Pain medications needed will depend on the surgery performed.